toalexjin/dedup/README.md

 ## Design

 The program scans all files of specified folders, calculates SHA256 hash for each of them.
-If two files have the same SHA256 hash, then they are the same.
-To save time for scanning files, the program would save all files' SHA256 hash in user home directory.
+If two files have the same SHA256 hash, then the two files would be considered as the same.
+To save time for calculating SHA256 hash, the program would save all files' SHA256 hash in user home directory.
 When the program runs next time, it would load the saved SHA256 hash first.
-If a file's size and last modification time are not changed, then the program would not calculate SHA256 hash for the file again.
+If file size and last modification time are not changed, then the program would not calculate SHA256 hash for the file again.

 ## Supported Platforms